LizaShevchenko/pokemon_description/README.md

 ## Tests

-While running the Docker image, run the following command from the main directory (pokemon_description)
+The tests are run as a part of the Docker build.
+In order to run the tests manualy, stop running the Docker image (the command 'docker run -p 8080:8080 pokemon'), then do docker run with mounting the volume as below

+    docker run -p 8080:8080 -v $PWD/src:/src -it pokemon bash

+Now run tests as below

     prove t

-Expected Test output
+Expected tests output

     t/test_shakespearean_pokemon_description.t ..
 1/?
 Request to pokeapi.co was unsuccessful. at ../lib/PokemonModule.pm line 73.
     Request to pokeapi.co was successful but expected JSON was not received. at ../lib/PokemonModule.pm line 95.